jonasbn/allowed-downtime-calculator/README.md

 ### Leap Years

-The implementation also suupports handling of leap years, since the number of days in a year is not a constant and it varies by a day.
+The implementation also supports handling of leap years for common years, since the number of days in a year is not a constant and it varies by a day.

 The leap year calculation is based on the Exercism exercise "leap" and my own solution to this exercise.:

 - [Exercism: "leap" exercise](https://exercism.org/tracks/go/exercises/leap)

-#### Regular Year vs Leap Year
+#### Regular Year vs Leap Year for the Common Year

 | Availability | Year       | Days | Hours | Minutes | Seconds |
 |--------------|------------|------|-------|---------|---------|